Love Is

 We do these things believing we are in control.

-A loneliness necessary for hope to be born.
+Loneliness, which is necessary for hope to be born.

 I am.